-

 A super account for any life stage

-If you're looking for an award-winning super solution that’s easy to take care of, has savvy investments and below average feesdisclaimer to keep more of your super in your fund, consider ANZ Smart Choice Super.
+If you're looking for a super solution that’s easy to take care of and has savvy investments, consider ANZ Smart Choice Super.
 You could benefit in the following ways:

 Smart investments that adjust with your age

-High fees can eat away at your super balance.
-But with ANZ Smart Choice Super's below average feesdisclaimerand no hidden fees, you keep more of your super in your super account.
+Hidden fees can eat away at your super balance.
+But with ANZ Smart Choice Super there are no hidden fees, so you’ll know your costs upfront – no surprises, just transparency.

 Insurance cover to suit